robertipk/Entrainment/README.md

 # Description of files

+## CSV files

-Original data received from Min - original_data_all_features.csv
+__original_data_all_features.csv__ - Original data received from Min

-Genders of all partners - participant_gender.csv
+__participant_gender.csv__ - Genders of all partners

-FDR (false discovery rate) test, provided by Prof. Levitan - fdrtest.R

-TopLevelTemplate.csv - The format of a top-level table for a feature.
+__TopLevelTemplate.csv__ - The format of a top-level table for a feature.
 Each participant is paired with his/her partner.
 The columns "self_feature", "partner_feature", "partner_diff", and "nonpartner_diff" are specific for the feature in question.
 As I had received data for seven features (loudness, f0finenv, voicing, f0final, jitterlocal, jitterddp, shimmerlocal), I used this template to create a top-level table for each feature.

+## R Scripts

+__fdrtest.R__ - FDR (false discovery rate) test, provided by Prof. Levitan

 # Contributors
-Robert Ip, Professor Rivka Levitan
+Robert Ip, Professor Rivka Levitan, Min Ma
-With thanks to Min Ma for data collection